Skip to main content

 Written by Daniel Murphey

 Webex Events Onsite's dynamic in-person Event and Session Check-in and badge printing software solution gives you a level of customization and personalization found nowhere else in the industry.
-Advance preparation is key to making sure the people on your team are prepared for check-in.
+Even though Onsite is designed to be intuitive, advance preparation is key to making sure that you and the people on your team are prepared for check-in.

 Whether you're using Session Check-in, Event Check-in, or both, this article gives you specific timelines, recommendations, and tips.
-Where relevant, you'll find links to our comprehensive Webex Academy courses, help articles, and videos to guide you along your journey. 🚶
+Where relevant, you'll find links to our comprehensive Webex Academy courses and help articles to guide you along your journey. 🧭

 Session Check-in